phillipj/serverless-reasonml/README.md

 until then, the archives created with this setup will be big in filesize.
 That's quickly a showstopper for Lamda@Edge functions which has a lot lower limit in regards to function archive filesize.

+## Deprecation notice

+Although this was a really interesting approach to serverless apps, I have personally not been using serverless for a while now.

+That's why this repository has been archived and read-only.
+I don't have any motivation working on this going forward, so developers stumbling upon this project, should not be expecting new cool updates.

+If this project could serve as a starting point for other cool projects and ideas, that would be really cool!

+Most importantly; just have fun folks!

 ## Related resources

 - [@ahrefs/bs-aws-lambda](https://github.com/ahrefs/bs-aws-lambda) for extensible AWS Lambda typings